FootClanSoldier/SystemExplorer.CodeService/Spikes/RoslynLanguageServerCapabilityProbe/README.md

 # Roslyn Language Server capability probe

-`RoslynLanguageServerCapabilityProbe` is a **non-production** executable used only to evaluate whether Microsoft's external `roslyn-language-server` is a suitable semantic-engine candidate for a later SystemExplorer.CodeService Roslyn phase.
+> [!NOTE]
+> **Current status:** this is retained **non-production research/regression tooling**.
+It was originally created to determine whether Microsoft's external `roslyn-language-server` was suitable for SystemExplorer.CodeService.
+That candidate-selection question has since been resolved: the production CodeService now owns a private, pinned and patched Roslyn Language Server runtime and uses StreamJsonRpc for its production Roslyn integration.
+>
+> The probe remains useful as historical capability evidence and as optional diagnostic/regression tooling for semantic readiness, cross-document completion, document synchronization, recovery, and Roslyn state-lineage investigations.
+Its candidate-classification terminology is preserved because it is part of the probe/report contract; those labels describe the original evaluation gate and must not be read as the current production-selection state.
+>
+> For current production architecture and Roslyn integration guidance, use `docs/RoslynLanguageServer_ClientIntegration.md`, `docs/Roadmap.txt`, `docs/CodeMap.txt`, and the private-runtime provenance under `ThirdParty/RoslynLanguageServer/`.

-It is deliberately isolated from the production CodeService:
+`RoslynLanguageServerCapabilityProbe` is deliberately isolated from the production Service build even though production now has its own Roslyn integration:

-- the production `SystemExplorer.CodeService.csproj` does not reference Roslyn or StreamJsonRpc;
-- the production `SystemExplorer.CodeService.slnx` does not include this project;
+- the production `SystemExplorer.CodeService.slnx` does not include the spike project;
+- the production `SystemExplorer.CodeService.csproj` excludes `Spikes/**/*.cs` from its compile glob;
 - the probe does not reference the production CodeService project;
-- no CodeService protocol, workspace, index, cache, workload lane, or Godot plugin behavior is changed by this spike.
+- running the probe does not change CodeService protocol, workspace, index, cache, workload-lane, or Godot-plugin behavior;
+- production's own StreamJsonRpc/private-Roslyn dependencies are independent of this spike and are not evidence that the spike is part of the production build.

+The `Spikes/` tree should therefore be read as retained research/regression evidence, not as the implementation source of truth for current production Roslyn behavior.

 ## Pinned dependencies

+The dependency pin below is the probe's controlled official-package baseline.
+It is **not** the authority for the current production Roslyn runtime; production runtime bytes and provenance are maintained separately under `ThirdParty/RoslynLanguageServer/`.

 The probe is designed for exactly: